Methods of Payment

 Banking Systems

 Poland has a sound, non-discriminatory financial services infrastructure.
+While the banking sector remains well capitalized and stable, banks face legal and regulatory challenges including final MREL targets and FX mortgage legal risks as well as policies that increase costs for banks (including mortgage credit holidays).
 The banking sector plays a dominant role in the financial system, accounting for around 70% of financial sector assets.
 The state owns several banks, but private banks control more than half of the banking sector.
-In recent years, the government launched a drive to increase local ownership of the banking sector through acquisitions of foreign-owned banks by state-owned banks, as a result, foreign banks’ share in total assets of the sector fell, from around 60% to around 45 percent.
-The country had 29 locally incorporated commercial banks in February 2021, according to the Financial Supervision Authority (KNF)—a decline from 50 banks six years ago.
-There are many cooperative banks (over 500), but collectively they account for a relatively small share of the market.
+Foreign banks’ share in total assets of the sector was around 42 percent in June 2023.
+The country had 30 locally incorporated commercial banks as of June 2023, according to the Financial Supervision Authority (KNF.
+There are many cooperative banks (over 490), but collectively they account for a relatively small share of the market.
 All three types of banks offer a wide range of services to their customers.
 Lenders from EU countries are permitted to form branches in Poland or provide cross-border services under single-market rules.

 Poland’s universal banking system provides deposits, loans, and securities trading services.
 State-owned bank BGK administers target funds (e.g., municipal development, road, housing, technology); it is responsible for the payment of the majority of EU funds granted to Poland; provides special credit services, including homeowner mortgages and guarantees to export companies; and issues bonds for financing infrastructure (road) project and various government programs mitigating negative effects on the economy (e.g., due to the COVID-19 pandemic or high inflation).
 BGK is an important part of the Polish Development Fund.
 BGK also supports SMEs with credit guarantees as part of the so-called de minimis aid program.
 BGK is also an important player in the Three Seas Initiative.